Yandere Simulator: Crossovers

-Reception
+Critical response

 Content and themes

-The game has received considerable criticism over its content and themes, particularly focusing on the depiction of sexuality, murder, and the portrayal of mental health issues.
-The core gameplay revolves around a character, often referred to as the "yandere," who exhibits obsessive and violent behaviors towards a love interest, which raises concerns about glorifying stalking and violent obsession.

-In their 2022 doctoral dissertation, Kristian A. Bjørkelo noted that some hearing about or playing the game found it transgressive due to the themes of sexuality and murder, while others took particular exception to an update that would allow players to kill cats as a way of avoiding police detection.
-They further argued that Yandere Simulator exemplifies a conflict with "the idea that play is harmless fun, something that can be considered for children, a notion that can be referred to as the idealization of play... or the fallacy of play".
+The game has received criticism over its content and themes, with the most common criticism centering upon the presence of sexuality and murder.
+In their 2022 doctoral dissertation, Kristian A. Bjørkelo noted that some hearing about or playing the game found it transgressive due to the themes of sexuality and murder, while others took more exception to an update that would allow players to kill cats as a way of avoiding police detection.
+They further noted that Yandere Simulator was an example of a game that conflicted with "the idea that play is harmless fun, something that can be considered for children, a notion that can be referred to as the idealization of play... or the fallacy of play".

 Cecilia D'Anastasio, writing for Kotaku, covered the debug version in a 2017 article; she commented that the game had received criticism for "glamorizing suicide, bullying and Bipolar Disorder—allegations that I strongly agree with, despite the game's merits as simulator for sociopathy."
-D'Anastasio also interviewed the game's developer, Alex Mahan, who stated that the game "pivots on the archetype of an obsessed, violent stalker, rather than female stereotypes."
+D'Anastasio went on to interview Mahan in the same article, who stated that the game "pivots on the archetype of an obsessed, violent stalker, rather than female stereotypes."

-Additional criticism has been directed at the game's portrayal of violence against women and the potential normalization of harmful behavior.
-Psychologists and commentators have debated whether such content could desensitize players or encourage toxic attitudes towards relationships.

-However, supporters argue that the game serves as a form of dark satire or social commentary on obsessive love and extreme behaviors in media.

-The game's developer has also faced criticism for the slow pace of development and the inclusion of controversial updates, such as the option to kill cats, which sparked backlash from animal rights advocates and players alike.

-Despite the controversies, Yandere Simulator has maintained a dedicated player base and continues to be discussed in academic circles regarding its impact on gaming culture and transgressive play.